 Project to celebrate National Poetry Month combines the words of Arizona Poet Laureate Alberto Ríos and images by ASU Now

 In anticipation of National Poetry Month in April, Arizona Poet Laureate and Regents' Professor Alberto Ríos and ASU Now photographers Charlie Leight and Deanna Dent are collaborating to create a "visual sonnet."
 Each week we share a new image and poem on our @asunow Instagram account.
-When completed, the entire project will be found on this page, culminating on April 27.
+When completed, the entire project - 14 images and poems, reflecting the number of lines in a sonnet - will be found on this page, culminating on April 27.

 All images were captured not for "work," but as images that stood out to each photographer.
 Ríos then wrote short poems adapted to the images without knowing their initial context.

-Ríos, who often collaborates with community members and artists from different parts of Arizona, has seen the ability of perception.
+This isn't the first team project for Ríos, who often collaborates with community members and artists from different parts of Arizona.
+He knows the power that can come from combining ideas.

 Ríos suggested the name Ekphrasis for the project, a Greek word summed up in a "verbal description of a visual work of art, either real or imagined."